labex-labs/practice-linux-programming-projects/README.md

 <img width="128px" src="https://file.labex.io/path/k5LXo5b82pJm.png">
 </div>

-Linux is a powerful, open - source operating system.
-This Skill Tree provides a comprehensive learning path for mastering Linux administration.
-Ideal for IT beginners, it offers a clear roadmap to understand command - line interfaces, system administration, and shell scripting.
-Through hands - on, non - video courses and practical exercises in an interactive shell playground, you'll gain real - world experience in managing Linux systems and automating tasks.
+Learn Linux with this comprehensive learning path designed for beginners.
+These practical Linux courses provide a clear roadmap for mastering Linux administration, from the command-line interface to system administration and shell scripting.
+Gain real-world experience through hands-on, non-video exercises in an interactive shell playground, focusing on managing Linux systems and automating tasks.

 ## Exercises